Ushna Shah

-Ushna Shah (born 12 February 1990) is a Pakistani-Canadian film and television actress.
+Ushna Shah is a Pakistani-Canadian film and television actress from Karachi.
 Her accolades include a Hum Award and a Pakistan Media Award, and a nomination for Lux Style Award.

 Shah graduated from the York University and made her debut with a supporting role in the 2013 romance Mere Khwabon Ka Diya, winning a Pakistan Media Award for Best Emerging Talent.
 After playing a series of roles, she starred as a struggling wife in the blockbuster thriller Bashar Momin (2014) and went on to feature as the female lead in the 2017 spiritual drama Alif Allah Aur Insaan and the 2018 psychological thriller Balaa, and earned further praise as a victim in the thriller Cheekh (2019), the love interest of the main character in the drama Parizaad (2022), and a naive wife in the romance Habs (2022).

 Early life

-Shah was born on 12 February 1990, in Karachi, Sindh, to Muhammad Shah, a businessman, and Ismat Tahira, a veteran actress and a radio artist.
+Shah was born in Karachi, Sindh, to Muhammad Shah, a businessman, and Ismat Tahira, a veteran actress and a radio artist.
 She has one elder brother, Shah Sharabeel, a theater director, and an elder half-sister from her mother's first marriage, Irsa Ghazal, another television actress.
 The family relocated to Toronto, when Shah was a child, where she was raised.
 Shah moved back to Pakistan in 2012, to pursue a career in acting.
 Shah graduated with a major in English Literature and Professional Writing from the York University.